-The below diagram shows a price ceiling in equilibrium where the government has forced the maximum price to be Pmax.
-Thus the actual equilibrium ends up below market equilibrium.
+The price ceiling graph below shows a price ceiling in equilibrium where the government has forced the maximum price to be Pmax.
+Thus the actual equilibrium ends up below-market equilibrium.

-The original price is P*, but with the price ceiling the price falls to Pmax and quantity supplied is Qs and quantity demanded is Qd.
+The original price is P*, but with the price ceiling, the price falls to Pmax, and the quantity supplied is Qs, and the quantity demanded is Qd.
 The distance between Quantity Demand (Qd) and Quantity Supplied (Qs) is a shortage.
 There is a fall in producer surplus, but a significant jump in consumer surplus.

-The concept of rent control is a form of price ceiling.
+Rent control is a prominent price ceiling example.
 The local government can limit how much a landlord can charge a tenant or by how much the landlord can increase prices annually.
-Rent control aims to ensure the quality and affordability of housing on the rental market.
+Rent control aims to ensure the quality and affordability of housing in the rental market.
 New York and San Francisco have famous rent control laws.

-Over the long-run, however, rent control decreases the availability of apartments, since suppliers do not wish to spend the money to build more apartments when they cannot charge a profitable rent.
-Landlords not only do not develop any more apartments, but they also do not maintain the ones that they have, not just to save costs but also because they do not have to worry about market demand since there is excessive demand for rent-controlled apartments.
-Hence, excess demand and limited supply lead to a massive shortage.
+Over the long run, however, rent control decreases the availability of apartments, since suppliers do not wish to spend the money to build more apartments when they cannot charge a profitable rent.
+Landlords not only do not develop any more apartments, but they also do not maintain the ones that they have, not just to save costs but also because they do not have to worry about the market demand.

 Effects of a Price Ceiling

-Since there is a shortage, lines will form and/or black markets will emerge.
+Since there is a shortage, lines will form and/or black markets can emerge.
 The effect of a black market is that the government will face losses regarding revenues received from taxation.
-Goods traded on the black market are not registered hence no records will be available for tax collection.
+This is because goods traded on the black market are not registered, so no records will be available for tax collection.